Stinrb/hr-attrition-analysis/README.md

 2. It does not track the number of promotions an employee has received, only the years since their last promotion.

-3. Employees with 0 years_since_last_promotion are assumed to have been recently promoted, but without a timeline, we cannot confirm when the promotion occurred.
+3. Employees with 0 years_since_last_promotion are assumed to have been recently promoted, but without a timeline or count of promotion, we cannot confirm when the promotion occurred or how many times an employee was promoted to properly see career progression.

 These limitations affect how we interpret career progression and promotion recency insights.